We want our University to be a place of safety and respect

 We have adopted all recommendations from the Australian Human Rights Commission and the Universities Australia 10 Point Plan to ensure we consider all aspects of awareness and prevention, improving support, reviewing progress and training and education in residences.

 - Established a Respect.
 Now.
 Always. working party to provide ongoing action planning and implementation of the recommendations.
+The role of this committee was incorporated into the Student Experience Committee in 2020, where the prevention and response to sexual assault and harassment remain important issues for discussion and action.

-- Developed responding to student disclosures.
+- Developed resources for staff on responding to student disclosures.